The Department of Atmospheric Sciences offers a Bachelor of Science degree in three concentrations that

 enrollment in cooperative education and internship courses.

-Our faculty members emphasize a quality undergraduate education with close student–faculty interaction.
-Undergraduates have the opportunity to work with faculty specializing in tropical meteorology, mesoscale and synoptic weather unique to Western North Carolina, atmospheric modeling, climatology, and tornadoes.
+Our knowledgeable and dedicated faculty members emphasize a quality undergraduate education with close student–faculty interaction.
+Undergraduates have the opportunity to work with faculty specializing in atmospheric modeling, climatology, hurricanes, tornadoes, and weather that is unique to the mountains of Western North Carolina.